 7. A Bilge Pump

-A bilge pump might seem like an odd gift item, but let’s get real—few items are more important on any boat.
-And since many models are built with just one bilge pump, adding a back-up is always a good idea.
+A bilge pump might seem like an odd gift item, but let’s get real—few items are more critical than a bilge pump on any boat.
+And since many models are built with just one bilge pump, adding a backup is always a good idea.

-There are plenty of different pumps to choose from, but one you’ll certainly want to take a peek at is Attwood’s new Sahara Mk2, which eliminates air-lock and won recognition in the Mechanical Systems category in this year’s IBEX Innovations Awards.
+There are plenty of different pumps to choose from, but one you’ll certainly want to take a peek at is Attwood’s Sahara Mk2, which eliminates air-lock.

 8. Safety Harnesses

-Sailboat owners have their own set of unique needs, and something they may want which you wouldn’t find aboard powerboats are harnesses.
-Particularly if your special sailor is into racing and he or she likes to push the limits, a strong, light, comfortable harness is a critical piece of safety gear—and makes for a gift that’s sure to be appreciated.
+Sailboat owners have their own unique needs, and something they may want is a harness.
+If your special sailor is into racing, a strong, light, comfortable harness is a critical safety gear—and makes for a gift sure to be appreciated.